What is Diffraction? What is the Difference between diffraction and interference?

 - Diffraction occurs when a wave meets an obstacle or a slit, whereas Interference is the phenomenon where waves meet each other and form constructive and destructive interference.

-- Width of the fringes is equal in interference, whereas In diffraction they are never equal.
+- The width of the fringes is equal in interference, whereas In diffraction they are never equal.

-- Diffraction happens around edges or holes, interference happen at the intersection of two waves.
+- Diffraction happens around edges or holes, interference happens at the intersection of two waves.

 - The intensity of all positions of maxima is of the same intensity in interference, whereas in diffraction they do vary.

 Diffraction is a phenomena arising from the wave nature of light.
 A diffraction pattern appears because light will interfere with itself, just as waves do.

 There are two types of diffraction: Fraunhofer diffraction and Fresnel diffraction.

 - Fraunhofer diffraction:

 If the source of light and the place where you’re receiving the light must be relatively far from the obstruction (e.g. >1 meter from a 0.1-millimeter slit or hole), this pattern is a Fraunhofer diffraction pattern, and it is also known as “far-field” diffraction.
 These distances must be large enough so that the lights that arrive and leave the obstruction and reach the wall or screen are nearly plane waves.